 Teletherapy and video sessions are available for all services provided by BPC including couples counseling, grief therapy, and family counseling.
 There have been a number of research studies that have shown video counseling and teletherapy to be as effective as face-to-face counseling.
 Our therapists have done hundreds of counseling sessions over video and teletherapy and use a number of techniques to make it a beneficial and personal experience

-Biltmore Psychology and Counseling has selected, Doxy.me, an easy-to-use, web-based, and HIPAA compliant telemedicine platform.
-We are also using Google Hangout Meet, another HIPAA compliant platform.
+Biltmore Psychology and Counseling has selected Google Hangout Meet, a HIPAA compliant platform, to offer telehealth appointments.
 If you are a bit intimidated by technology, don’t worry!
 Based on your preference BPC will email or text you a link.
 Click on the link and you are ready to start the session.
 The service works on all devices with a web browser.
-Additionally, our amazing office coordinator, Veronica, is here to help answer any questions, overcome any technological difficulties, or schedule a test call prior to your appointment.
+Additionally, our amazing Office Manager, Julie, or Administrative Assistant, Emily, are here to help answer any questions, overcome any technological difficulties, or schedule a test call prior to your appointment.

 Call us today at (480) 999-7070 to make an appointment with one of our psychologists and counselors.